link-intersystems/clean-architecture-example/README.md

 ![Java CI with Maven](https://github.com/link-intersystems/clean-architecture-example/workflows/Java%20CI%20with%20Maven/badge.svg)

-# Clean Architecture
+# Clean Architecture in Pure Java

-This repository contains an example implementation of the clean architecture.
-It should be a starting point for discussions about the clean architecture and its various implementation details.
+This repository contains an example implementation of the clean architecture in [pure Java](#as-pure-as-possible).
+You can either use this example as a starting point for discussions about the clean architecture and its various implementation details, or you can use it to learn more about the clean architecture.

 ![Clean Architecture by Uncle Bob (Robert C. Martin)](src/site/resources/CleanArchitecture.jpg) [The Clean Architecture, Robert C. Martin, 13 August 2012](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)